cryptotoxin5280/OLD_ubuntu-remaster/README.md

-# Sea Machines Robotics Ubuntu ISO Remastering Tool
+# Ubuntu ISO Remastering Tool
 This tool generates a 'remastered' version of the Ubuntu ISO installation media that performs a completely automated install of the Ubuntu OS and any additional specified softare.

 ## What the tool does under the hood...